 Do the same grammar analysis you did with the 'Neighbours from Hell' article.
-Write down any single words you are unfamiliar, part of speech, meaning and pronunciation (keep a list of words you have trouble pronouncing to show me so I can supply you with the correct pronunciation) Do not send me the analysis.
+Write down any single words you are unfamiliar, part of speech, meaning and pronunciation (keep a list of words you have trouble pronouncing to send to me by Sunday evening me so I can supply you with the correct pronunciation) Do not send me the analysis.